hashicorp/terraform-aws-consul/examples/example-with-encryption/README.md

 Running this example with encryption turned off and then attempt to upgrade it to use encryption is a good exercise to validate that a production cluster can be upgraded with minimal impact.

-To understand more about how Consul handles encryption or how you can upgrade to use encryption without downtime, check out the [Consul encryption documentation](https://www.consul.io/docs/agent/encryption.html).
+To understand more about how Consul handles encryption or how you can upgrade to use encryption without downtime, check out the [Consul encryption documentation](https://www.consul.io/docs/agent/encryption.html). **IMPORTANT:** The certs included in this repo are **NOT** meant to be used in production.
+You should generate your own certs if you're running this for anything other than experimenting or testing.

 ## Quick start